iNafey/ai-cleaning-bot/README.md

 # ai-cleaning-bot
-Goal-based agent program that cleans objects like chairs and trolleys whilst avoid people.
+Goal-based agent program that cleans objects like chairs and trolleys whilst avoiding people.